goodpuppies/workman/markdown/diagnostics/sml-elaboration-audit-for-diagnostics.md

 - `InferMatch.ArmsSameType`
 - `InferAnnotation.ExpressionMatchesAnnotation`

-This makes rule identity and requirement identity part of the data path.
+This makes rule identity, requirement identity, operand roles, and origin part of the same data path.
+Do not split this across separate `RuleContext`, string origin, and role parameters.

 ### 3. Make Declaration Failure Transactional Before Rich Recovery

-This is required before richer recovery or multi-error continuation, but it is not required before the first single-error structured diagnostic slice.
+This is required before richer recovery, multi-error continuation, recovery entries, or meaningful `dependsOn` cascades.
+It is not required before the first end-to-end structured diagnostic slice if that slice still stops at the first failed declaration.
 Before richer recovery, make declaration-level mutation explicit:

 ```txt
 begin declaration